etactica/owrt_pub_feeds/README.md

 If any of the packages in this feed are already in the upstream feed, you may have problems where running "update" keeps building the same (old) version.
 This is a common problem for the _mosquitto_ package.
-What goes wrong is that the owrt build system thinks it already has a definition for the mosquitto package installed, from the upstream feed, and only checks _that_ feed for any updates.
+The OpenWrt build system sees it already has a definition for the mosquitto package installed, from the upstream feed, and only checks _that_ feed for updates.
 The workaround is to uninstall the problem package, and reinstall it, preferentially from the desired feed.

 1. ./scripts/feeds uninstall mosquitto